Policies

 3. Policy statement

-3.4.
-Non-attendance, tardiness and early departures that result in expenses incurred by the ARLF on the participant’s behalf will be billed to the participant.
+3.4 Non-attendance, tardiness, early departures and changes to itineraries at the request of a participant that result in expenses incurred by the ARLF on the participant’s behalf will be billed to the participant.

-3.7.
-Permission to undertake a make-up session remains at the complete discretion of the ARLF.
+• 3.6 Permission to undertake alternative learning remains at the complete discretion of the ARLF.

 4. Scope and application